 Competencies and Qualification

-The Company employs a cross section of employees ranging from chartered electrical engineers, electricians, administrators, CAD operators and site labourers.
+The Company employs a cross-section of employees ranging from chartered electrical engineers, electricians, administrators, CAD operators and site labourers.

 HV Senior Authorised Persons are able to carry out safe isolation of HV systems and to issue safety documentation.

-Transformer Design to Become Greener from July 2015
+Transformer Design Became Greener from July 2015

 As part of continued efforts to reduce the amount of energy wasted in transmission and distribution, the new regulations mandate the use of more efficient low loss transformers.
-Powersystems has been working with transformer manufacturers for some time to ensure that compliant low loss transformers will be available for delivery prior to July 2015.

 1.0 Health / Safety, Environmental and Quality